Tetsuya3850/CS-Terminology/README.md

 A stateless system's output depends only on the input.
 A stateful system's output depends on the input and internal state.
 Therefore, the same set of input can generate different output.
 This makes multiple actors accessing the system a trickier problem.

 Maximal Troughput with Acceptable Latency

+### CAP Theorem
+Consistency, Availability, Partition Tolerance.
+You can only choose 2 at a given point in time.
+Centeralized system do not have partition tolerance, but have consistency and availability Distributed system will have network partition.
+Choose one of the rest.
+In practice there are only CP, AP.
+Which do you take, consistency or availability.

+### ACID Transaction
+Atomic, Consistent, Isolated, Durable

+Eventually Consistent

+### Replication
+Master-Slave(master can accept both read-writes slave accept only reads) Master-Master(both master can accept both read-writes)

+### Sharding
+Partitioning
+A-C, D-F, G-H,,,
+Replication
+have copies

+### NoSQL
+Key-Value Database
+Document Database
+Column Database
+Graph Database

+### MapReduce

+### HTTP Caching

+### Reverse Proxy

+### CDN

 ### Read-Heavy/Write-Heavy System